 First coined in 2005 as a new business model, SaaS continues evolving into a widely accepted delivery method for software solutions.
-In this guide, we’re discussing SaaS and SeS, their differences, and the benefits of software-enabled service.
+In this guide, we’re discussing SaaS vs Software-enabled Service, their differences, and the benefits of these services and solutions.

 While these two acronyms look similar because they both use the word “software,” there are significant differences between them.
 In the first, SaaS (Software as a Service), the business model involves selling software.
 In the second, SeS (Software Enabled Service) uses software as a critical aspect of the business model.